sazonovanton/SirChatalot/README.md

 * Configurations are stored in plain text.
 The file is not encrypted and should not be shared with anyone.
 * The bot can store messages in a log file in a event of an error.
 The file is not encrypted and should not be shared with anyone.
 * The bot is not designed to be used in production environments.
 It is not secure and was build as a proof of concept and for ChatGPT API testing purposes.
+* Use this bot at your own risk.
+I am not responsible for any damage caused by this bot.

 ## License
 This project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 See the LICENSE file for more details.